GoCorona-org/Backend/README.md

 psycopg2 (pip install psycopg2)
 Shapely (pip install Shapely)
-Geopandas (some of it’s pre-requirements)  (pip install geopandas) Google API python client (pip install google-api-python-client) Authentication client (pip install oauth2client)
+Geopandas (some of it’s pre-requirements)  (pip install geopandas)
-(pip install jsonpickle)
 ```
-### Update urlresolvers to reverse for authentication client package

-Go to
-/path_to_python3/site-packages/oauth2client/contrib/django_util/__init__.py

-In Line no 233 change
-from django.core import urlresolvers
-to
-from django.urls import reverse

-In Line no 411 change
-urlresolvers.reverse(...)
-to
-reverse(...)

 ### There may arise some problems\errors while installing geopandas